Supportive

 Children learn best when AAC supports natural interaction

-Copy Cat Mode models words or actions and invites the child to imitate them.
-This mirrors what research calls aided modeling, guided practice, and naturalistic interaction, the strategies consistently shown to help children communicate more.
+Research across 29 studies and 500+ participants shows that children develop stronger language when AAC is embedded in naturalistic routines like play, meals, and conversations.
+Copy Cat Mode mirrors aided modeling, guided practice, and naturalistic interaction, the strategies consistently shown to help children communicate more.

 Research that supports this principle